Resignation and removal of auditors of registered scheme financial report or a compliance plan

 When our consent is not required

-If the auditor of a registered scheme compliance plan has become ineligible to act under section 601HG(2), the responsible entity must remove the auditor: section 601HH(1)(a).
+If a registered scheme’s compliance plan auditor has become ineligible to act under section 601HG(2), the responsible entity must remove the auditor: see section 601HH(1)(a).
 Our consent is not required in this case.
+The responsible entity must notify ASIC of this removal using Form 5114 Notification of request by responsible entity to change compliance plan auditor.

 How and when to lodge an application

-An application may be lodged, using the required form, at any time of the year subject to the requirements in RG 26.
-The following forms apply:
+An application may be lodged, using the required form, at any time of the year subject to the requirements in RG 26:

 • Form 5112 Application for consent from ASIC to remove compliance plan auditor